Best Audio Social Apps and Clubhouse Alternatives in 2026

 Clubhouse itself is still technically available on both Android and iOS, though it’s a shadow of its former self.
 If you’re nostalgic for the original experience, you can still download the app and find some active rooms — particularly around tech, entrepreneurship, and music topics.

-The audio social revolution that Clubhouse started in 2020 has permanently changed how we think about social media.
-While Clubhouse itself may have faded, the concept lives on through features built into platforms we already use daily — X Spaces, Telegram Voice Chats, and Discord Stage Channels are all excellent ways to host or join live audio conversations in 2026.
+The audio social revolution that Clubhouse started in 2020 permanently changed how we think about social media.
+Clubhouse faded, but the concept won.
+It just lives inside platforms we already use daily.